 Please, in this section, only bother if you have done something interesting related to your interests.
-IE: raised money for charity, climbed a mountain, or are a pro sportsperson.
-These things make you interesting – in a good way, and provide a good point of conversation in interview.
+IE: have raised money for charity, climbed a mountain, or are a pro sportsperson.
+These things make you interesting – in a good way, and provide a good point of conversation in an interview.

 I shall conclude this blog with some more dog puns…

 PLUG ALERT: If you feel you have a great CV and would like us to retain it for future opportunities then send it over to email@example.com